Aaron8222/data-science-S2023/challenges/c08-structures-assignment.md

     error of the data.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - The confidence interval does account for the uncertainty arising from limited physical tests to an extent.
-You are reducing induced variability by increasing the samples, however, random sampling alone cannot elimate induced variability completely as there may be sources of bias or error in the data collected.
+  - The confidence interval does not account for the uncertainty arising from limited physical tests because the standard error you compute is based on the sample size generated from the monte carlo method (In this case, it’s 1000) and therefore does not account for the number of physical tests.
 - What could you do to tighten up the confidence interval?
   - You can tighten up the confidence interval by collecting more physical sample tests.